thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

 * --- END OF CLASS 6 -------

-## 7.Docker with Microservices using Spring Boot - I
+## 7.Docker with Microservices using Spring Boot - I (Actually includes order service, service registry and discovery, and load balancer)
 * Lecture 7 class starts
 * Some doubts discussion :
 * @ComponentScan is used to scan all the beans under the same pckage project.
 What we have to do to include other package/project beans.